 "Some people could say that Nintendo is trying to kill two birds with one stone and that it could actually land in the middle and not really catch any of the target groups," he said.

 Investors have been underwhelmed so far.
-Nintendo shares are down about 15 per cent from October, when the firm gave gamers a sneak peak of its newest console.
+Nintendo shares are down about 15 per cent from October, when the firm gave gamers a sneak peek of its newest console.

 While it has dipped a toe into the mobile gaming market, the Nintendo also needs to keep up with console maker rivals Microsoft and Sony, which has racked up huge sales of the latest PlayStation - it has sold more than 53 million units globally since its debut in late 2013.